LG Tone Free FP9 Review: The most versatile wireless earbud case

 Quirk number two appeals to me a lot more.
 The buds come with a USB-C to AUX cable in the box that allows you to use the charging case as a wireless transmitter for sound.
 This means you can plug the case into old radios, vinyl turntables and more to use the earbuds wirelessly with older devices or even on a plane.
 It’s a niche scenario but handy nonetheless.
 If this appeals to you, there are cheaper LG earbuds that also include this functionality.

-‘Whisper mode’ is one of the FP9s weirder features and makes late-night phone calls a little more stealthy.
+‘Whisper mode’ is one of the FP9’s weirder features and makes late-night phone calls a little more stealthy.
 If you want to enable the feature, you need to turn it on in the LG Free app.
 It’s buried under the ‘Tone Free Lab’ heading, but it allows you to use the right earbud as a tiny microphone near your mouth.

 You need to actually whisper into the mic since LG boosts the gain given it’s meant to be used quietly.
 This is a brilliant feature and I wish LG didn’t bury it so deeply in the menus.